-If you endure your suffering with joy, like the saints of old, you will be an example for others, your faith and the gospel of Jesus Christ will be greatly prized through you, and God will be greatly glorified in your life, as he sanctifies and guards your faith through the fires of the established pattern of excruciating suffering.
+If you endure your suffering with joy, like the saints of old, you will be an example for others.
+Your faith and the gospel of Jesus Christ will be greatly prized through you.
+Also, God will be greatly glorified in your life, as he sanctifies and guards your faith through the fires.

 This article originally appeared at Desiring God and is used here with permission from both of the author and Desiring God.
 You can find a longer version of it in the book Think It Not Strange, edited by Mathis and Piper.